apppoint-release/bizapp-api-docs/docs/define/user_endpoints.md

    Any API created may have to be secured from unauthorized access.
 BizAPP supports the following to secure APIs from being accessed by unauthorized users.

 	* *Authentication* - Enforces the identity of the user.
 BizAPP uses/supports Bearer authentication for all API calls.
 	* *Authorization* - Helps to decide whether an user is allowed to perform an action.
-BizAPP allows authorization using its built-in roles and responsibility models (RBAC).
+BizAPP supports enhanced authorization using its built-in roles and responsibility models (RBAC).
 	* Modes supported for authorization.
 	  * Anonymous - Allows open access to API for all users as if it were public.
 	  * Requires Login - Uses Bearer Authentication token to enforce access.